Re-Entry, Re-Integration, and Re-Training Supplement Funding

 • Re-integration: Candidates seeking to transition out of unsafe research environments because of discriminatory and unlawful harassment are eligible to apply for re-integration supplements as soon as supplement support to continue research training in a new and safe research environment has been identified.

-• Re-training and Re-tooling: Candidates who have at least 2 years of post-doctoral research experience, scientists appointed as Research Associates, Instructors, Assistant or Associate Professors, and other scientists employed in government or industry with experiences equivalent to those of post-doctoral candidates are eligible to apply.
+• Re-training and re-tooling: Candidates who have at least 2 years of post-doctoral research experience, scientists appointed as Research Associates, Instructors, Assistant or Associate Professors, and other scientists employed in government or industry with experiences equivalent to those of post-doctoral candidates are eligible to apply.

 • Candidates may receive support from only one supplement program at a time, but may be supported by more than one supplement during the development of their research careers.